Overview and explanation of the reporting points

 Cyber Security Network reporting point

-All registered helpers of the Cyber Security Network - i.e. digital first responders, incident practitioners and incident experts - as well as IT security service providers have access to the CSN reporting point.
-There they submit digitally anonymised reports on the IT security incidents they have dealt with as part of the CSN.
-These incident reports are used to create a reliable and comprehensive picture of the situation and are an important sensor for the IT security situation of private individuals and SMEs.
+All registered digital first responders in the cybersecurity network have access to the CSN reporting center.
+There, they submit digitally anonymized reports on the IT security incidents they have dealt with as part of the CSN.
+These incident reports are used to create a reliable and comprehensive picture of the situation and are an important indicator of the IT security situation for private individuals in Germany.

 KRITIS reporting point